A quick guide to migraine: symptoms, causes and treatment

 • Place a cold cloth over your forehead or behind your neck

-How to prevent migraines
+How to prevent migraine

 While it’s impossible to control all potential migraine causes and triggers, you can make some intentional changes to your lifestyle that may be beneficial: